KyleRoss/goodfuckingcall.com/categories/README.md

 ### programming (@kyleross)
 I'm a programmer and chances you are too, so add your favorite sarcasms that have to do with programming.
 There are plenty of them out there!

+### job (@kyleross)
+Work/job related phrases.
+Something you've seen in the office or wanted to do to your boss.

 ### shitfield (@kyleross)
 This is my **one** exception to the "don't create a category about a person that is not significant" and "no inside jokes".
 This one contains some of the best "isms" from a good friend of ours and just had to be somewhere.
 Don't submit new ones to this category unless you know him.